coding-jam/angular4-todo-list/README.md

 ## Development server (frontend and backend)

-Run `npm start` witch will run backend on `http://localhost:3000/` and frontend on `http://localhost:4200/`
+Run `npm start` which will run backend on `http://localhost:3000/` and frontend on `http://localhost:4200/`

 ## Code scaffolding